contributor82/typescript_demo/README.md

 # typescript_demo
-# TypeScript Demo sample
+TypeScript Demo sample
-# TypeScript is a superset of JavaScript
+TypeScript is a superset of JavaScript
-# After compilation of Typescript code, it will generate the respective Javascript file or files.
+After compilation of Typescript code, it will generate the respective Javascript file or files.

+Steps to follow

 npm init to create a package.json file.